 What is gout?

 Cut back on alcohol.
 Alcoholic beverages have been shown to increase uric acid production in the body.
 Alcohol is one of the key things to avoid to reduce the risk of a flare-up.
 Though wine tends to be lower in purines than beer, keep in mind that any alcohol intake can trigger an attack.
 And you may want to think twice before replacing your hard beverage with non-alcoholic beer – it may contain purines, too.

-Slow down the sweets.
+Slow down on sweets.
 Foods that contain fructose, such as sugar-sweetened soft drinks and even fruit juice, might increase the risk of gout.

-Lentils also provide a great source of plant-based protein to help with satiety – which is important if you’re used to eating lots of meat.
+Lentils also provide a great source of plant-based protein to help with satiety, which makes it a great swap for meat.

 Though some vegetables such as mushrooms, seaweed, tofu, and spinach are high in purines, researchers seem to think these foods don’t actually increase uric acid levels.
-Consider including these and others as part of a balanced diet to help provide variety, fiber to help you feel more satisfied, as well as other nutrients to help reduce uric acid levels.
+Consider including these and others as part of a balanced diet – they’re rich in fiber to help you feel more satisfied, as well as other nutrients to help support healthy uric acid levels.

 Drink plenty of water.
 Water is essential for hydration and overall health.
 So, don’t forget to sip throughout the day.